matt-harvey/tabulo/README.md

 ```

 The `styler` option should be passed a callable that takes either two or three parameters: the
-first represents the underlying value of the cell (in this case a boolean indicating whether
+first parameter represents the underlying value of the cell (in this case a boolean indicating whether
 the number is even); the second represents the formatted string value of that cell, i.e. the cell
 content after any processing by the [formatter](#formatting-cell-values); and the third parameter,
 if present, will be passed a `CellData` object, containing other information about the cell